-Mr. Hosinski holds a Bachelor of Science degree in Civil Engineering from Purdue University and is a registered Professional Engineer in Indiana.
+Mr. Hosinski holds a Bachelor of Science degree in Civil Engineering from Purdue University and is a registered Professional Engineer in Indiana and Missouri.

 At Wolf, Mr. Hosinski specializes in building code and standards compliance including ADA and OSHA, construction site accidents, construction defects analysis, highway construction zone issues as well as roadside design and drainage/erosion issues.
 He also evaluates line of sight, stopping distance, right of way and signal timing issues.
 He assists product design teams with mechanical design, materials evaluation, machining and 3D printing prototype parts and testing support.

 Prior to joining Wolf, he has served as a project manager for a variety of construction contracts including site work for a manufacturing facility expansion, storm sewer extensions, a creek bank protection project, and foundation repairs to a water tower.
 He has also managed a group that assessed feasibility for aerial and underground fiber optic cable routes.
 He has coordinated with state and local right-of-way authorities and power pole owners for joint use in fiber optic cable installations.